Rafi-Ahmad/Weather-App/README.md

    cd weather-app

-##Install dependencies:
+## Install dependencies:

--npm install
+- npm install
--Run the application:
+- Run the application:

--npm start
+- npm start
--The app will be available at http://localhost:3000.
+- The app will be available at http://localhost:3000.

-##Configuration
+## Configuration
 -Update API keys and other configuration settings in the appropriate files.

-##Usage
+## Usage
 Select Country and City:

 Choose a country from the first dropdown.